tarwn/lessthandot-hugo/blogs/content/posts/2012-12-10-testing-httpwebresponse.md

 		return new SampleServiceOutageException(we);
 }
 ```
 Exercising the mapping logic is going to require the WebRequest to receive a WebException.
-Let&#8217;s make that happen.
+Let's make that happen.

-_Yes, I know a HEAD request will break this, that&#8217;s why it&#8217;s called &#8220;sample&#8221; code 🙂_
+_Yes, I know a HEAD request will break this, that's why it's called “sample” code 🙂_

 In the first test, we used the EnqueueResponse method of the TestableWebRequest to set up a 200 Success response.
-It&#8217;s just as simple to return a 404 Http code with the expected message and request body:
+It's just as simple to return a 404 Http code with the expected message and request body:

 **TestableHttpWebResponse.Sample.Tests/SampleServiceTests.cs**